nytimes/kyt/README.md

 ## starter-kyts

 While kyt can be easily integrated into new or existing Node projects, it is even more powerful when used with a starter-kyt.
 A starter-kyt offers the benefits of boilerplates while minimizing the amount of new tools to learn and maintain.
-The kyt CLI includes a `setup` command which installs any preconfigured starter-kyt git repository, adding additional dependencies and building a source directory.
+The kyt-cli `setup` command installs any preconfigured starter-kyt git repository, adding additional dependencies and building a source directory.

-See our recommended list of [starter-kyts](/docs/commands.md#recommended-starter-kyts).
+See our recommended list of [starter-kyts](/docs/kytCli.md#recommended-starter-kyts).

 ### How to build a starter-kyt